 Cleanroom wipes used for critical applications are almost always knitted synthetic fibers.
-Knitted polyester fabric, like used for Techclean Purwipe (part #2355-100), is the most popular wipe material for cleanrooms.
-Knitted polyester is made clean, contaminants can easily be removed from knitted polyester in a cleanroom laundry, and polyester is relatively inexpensive.
-Non-woven wipes do not offer the advantage of ease in cleaning as their composition causes them to disintegrate in a cleanroom washing machine or cleanroom drier.
+Knitted polyester fabric, like those in Techclean Purwipe (#2355-100), is the most popular wipe material for cleanrooms.
+Knitted polyester is relatively inexpensive, and made in a very clean process where contaminants are removed in a cleanroom laundry.
+In contrast, non-woven wipes do not offer the same re-use advantage as their composition causes them to disintegrate in a cleanroom washing machine or cleanroom dryer.

 Techclean Anti-Static Wipes (#2362-150) are also woven polyester, but include stripes of DuPont’s NEGA-STAT carbon yarn.
 This prevents static generation, which is especially important when dry wiping.
-Anti-Static Wipes are packaged in a class 10 cleanroom, so ideal for cleanroom applications.
+Anti-Static Wipes are packaged in a class 10 cleanroom facility ensuring suitability for cleanroom applications.
 This wipe is widely used on smart phone and pad computer screens in assembly or repair operations.
 Wiping glass screens with standard polyester will tend to generate static and attract dust.

 General Purpose Wipes

-Techspray general purpose wipes (e.g. Blue Maintenance Wipes #2365-300) are meant to be used for wiping and in non-critical or controlled environments.
-By cleanroom standards, Techspray general purpose wipes would be acceptable in Class 10,000 cleanrooms or in “controlled environments”.
+Techspray general purpose wipes are meant to be used for wiping in non-critical or controlled environments, and would be acceptable in Class 10,000 cleanrooms.

-TechClean Wiper (2350-100) is a non-woven blend of polyester and cellulose, with the best properties of each.
-The cellulose gives it good solvency and strong cleaning strength, and polyester it gives it good wet strength and then a high degree of cleanliness.
-Because of absorbency, strength, and lower cost, TechClean Wipers are commonly used in electronic assembly on SMT stencils for removing solder pastes and adhesives.
+TechClean Wiper (#2350-100) is a non-woven blend of polyester and cellulose offering the best properties of each.
+The cellulose provides good solvency and strong cleaning strength, and polyester allows good wet strength and a high degree of cleanliness.
+Because of their absorbency, strength, and lower cost, TechClean Wipers are commonly used in electronic assembly on SMT stencils for removing solder pastes and adhesives.

-TechClean Twill Wipe (2357-100) is a knit cotton wiper that can handle the high temperatures required in some applications.
-Whereas synthetic material like a polyester might melt or might degrade with the high temperatures, cotton will hold up well.
+TechClean Twill Wipe (#2357-100) is a knit cotton wiper that can handle the high temperatures required in some applications.
+Whereas synthetic material like a polyester might melt or degrade at elevated temperatures, cotton will tolerate them.

 Any wipe will produce particulates depending on the amount of abrasion it receives in use, so abrasion resistance should be considered.
 Wipes usually release the most particulates from their edges, so using a sealed-edge wipe will greatly reduce the particulate burden.
 Heat cutting is a common method of creating a sealed edge.
 A hot knife cuts the edge and simultaneously fuses all the loose ends on the wipe, as in the Techclean Purwipe sealed edge poly wipes.